shuijing0522/gitskills/README.md

-# gitskills
+#gitskills
-Creating a new branch is quick and simple.
+Creating a git is quick and merge.